jacobpretorius/Vanilla-Timeline/PRIVACY.md

 This extension does not access your Twitter account in any way.
 All it does is visually modify your feed presentation.

-There are cookies set, and none of your existing cookies are read.
+There are no cookies set, and none of your existing cookies are read.

-There is no analytics information collected.
+There are no analytics information collected.

 You are not being spied on by this extension.